nptscot/npw/web/manual/index.md

 Note there may be two cases where the automatic recommendation has problems:

 - When speed and volume are very high, even a segregated track does not achieve high LoS according to CbD guidance.
-In that case, you must accept this lower LoS, realign the route, or upgrade to the stronger ‘Segregated + traffic measures’ type.
+In that case, you must accept this lower LoS, realign the route, or upgrade to the stronger 'Segregated + traffic measures' type.
 - Another problem may be that a segregated track does not fit the available streetspace.
 This is a rough estimate.
 It is subject to problems with the data and methodology, and may have both false positives and negatives.
-When it is a real problem, you can switch to the ‘Mixed traffic + traffic measures’ type, realign the route, or pick a lesser infrastructure type and accept a lower LoS.
+When it is a real problem, you can switch to the 'Mixed traffic + traffic measures' type, realign the route, or pick a lesser infrastructure type and accept a lower LoS.

 ## Contextual data layers